 - Insert the IR LED’s leads into the standoff tube, and out through the two holes at the bottom of the standoff.

 - Press firmly and the IR LED should snap into place.
-If it doesn’t, pull it out, give it a half turn, and try again.
+If it doesn’t, then pull it out, give it a half turn, and try again.

 - Fit the LED shield onto the standoff.